Symptoms of Ebstein’s Anomaly

 The symptoms of Ebstein’s anomaly range from life threatening to none at all.

 Your child may have symptoms like these:

-- Bluish skin, lips or nailbeds (cyanosis)
+- Skin, lips or nails that look blue (cyanosis)

 - Fast breathing or trouble breathing

 - Getting tired easily

 Symptoms of Ebstein’s anomaly may change as children get older.
 Some people with Ebstein’s anomaly have no symptoms until they are adults.

 To diagnose this condition, your doctor will examine your child, check their heartbeat and listen to the their heart.
 In children with this anomaly, doctors can often hear a heart murmur.